 3. Maximum Velocity: The Need for Speed

 The critical aspect to any ‘race to the top’ is speed.
 However, speed must be applied with skill and experience, while knowing the nuances of the journey one is taking.
-Whether your gaze is firmly fixed on customer service or the overarching customer journey, timeliness combined with efficiency is one of the most important, universal, and constant pieces of a good client experience.
+Whether your gaze is firmly fixed on customer service or the overarching customer journey, timeliness combined with efficiency is one of the most important, universal, and constant pieces of good client experience.
 Your business depends on it.

 But as AI, digital offerings, and business models begin to expand and grow, speed is a much more complex business than in the 1-800-only days.
 Speed and stealth on all channels is an absolute must for ensuring that customers are receiving the ideal experience at all times and in all mediums.
 Especially for businesses trying to corner competitive markets, speed remains a serious competitive differentiator.

-The studies continue to do the talking on this well-discussed trend: For instance, Dynatrace conducted a global study revealing that “73% of retail organisations say the need for speed in digital innovation is putting customer experience at risk.”
+The studies continue to do the talking on this well-discussed trend: For instance, Dynatrace conducted a global study revealing that “73% of retail organizations say the need for speed in digital innovation is putting customer experience at risk.”
 The study also highlights that the increased speed desired in a customer experience has meant an immense pressure on businesses to improve how often they update their own technologies, as they attempt to reach the high bar set by “soaring consumer expectations”.
 But this increase in speed on an organizational level comes at a cost: Almost 60% of those surveyed “admitted they are forced to compromise between faster innovation” and the need to provide a winning customer experience.

 In 2018, companies must take a step back and examine the landscape and the way to navigate it using both stealth and speed, carefully rethinking their own journeys as well as the customers’.
 To put the pedal to the metal and accelerate speed (and CX) on all levels, they may consider:

 - Investing in more agents to support all the channels your business has in place